Starbucks Privacy Statement

-You can opt out of receiving promotional emails and mailings by informing us of your preference at the time you sign up for a Starbucks account, modifying your promotional preferences online in your account’s profile management section, or following the opt out instructions in the promotional emails we send you.
+You can opt out of receiving promotional emails and mailings by informing us of your preference at the time you sign up for a Starbucks account, by modifying your promotional preferences online in your account’s profile management section, or by following the “unsubscribe” instructions in the promotional emails we send you.
 Similarly, you may opt in to receive text messages, telephone calls and mailings.
-Where our mobile applications allow for the delivery of “push notifications" you can also opt out of receiving these notifications by toggling the “Notifications" switches within our mobile applications to "off."
-By downloading and using our mobile application, you may receive promotional messages, offers, news and information about Starbucks or our business partners within the mobile application itself.
-These “in app" messages are part of our mobile application’s functionality and cannot be turned off.
-If you do not want to receive “in app" messages, offers, news and information, do not download or use our mobile application.
+Please note that if you opt out of receiving promotional communications from us, we may still send you transactional communications, including emails about your Starbucks accounts or purchases.

 Adobe Flash Player Technology – We allow Adobe to set and enable special cookies that are necessary to deliver video content for Adobe Flash Player.
 You cannot remove Flash cookies simply by changing your browser settings.
 If you would like to limit the websites that can store information in Flash cookies on your device, you must visit the Adobe website: http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html.

 "Do Not Track" Technology – Some newer web browsers have a "Do Not Track" preference that transmits a "Do Not Track" header to the websites you visit with information indicating that you do not want your activity to be tracked.
 We currently do not respond to browser "Do Not Track" signals, as there is no standard for how online services should respond to such signals.
 As standards develop, we may develop policies for responding to do-not-track signals that we will describe in this Privacy Statement.